Yummy was not the word in my mind when I first heard about eating the traditional Icelandic snack of rotten shark called hakarl.

-Hakarl is a shark that is fermented and then dried out over several months, and is a national dish of Iceland.
-Basically it is rotten shark.
+Hakarl is a shark that is fermented and then dried out over several months and is a national dish of Iceland.
+Basically, it is a rotten shark.

 Imagine a shark is left on the beach and a hundred fish come and massage themselves all over it, before collectively throwing up.
 Then a group of 50 cats come along and piss all over it, before buying it in the ground for several months.

-Yep that’s about it, and it’s the biggest obstacle too actually trying the thing!
+Yep, that’s about it, and it’s the biggest obstacle to actually trying the thing!
 Some people just couldn’t get past the smell.

 Now the taste of the hakarl.

-Hakarl just sounds too innocent.
+Hakarl just sounds to innocent.
 I prefer to call it – “Seriously, wtf, why”!